Jon Berti Player Props: Marlins vs. Braves

 Jon Berti At The Plate

-- Berti is hitting .229 with three doubles, two home runs and four walks.
+- Berti is hitting .233 with three doubles, two home runs and five walks.

+- Berti will look to extend his four-game hitting streak.
+He's batting .267 with one homer during his last games.

-- He has homered in two of 22 games played this year, and in 2.6% of his plate appearances.
+- He has hit a home run in two of 23 games played this year, and in 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.